Co-founder of Syrian 'White Helmets,' James Le Mesurier, found dead in Turkey | DW | 11.11.2019

 The Istanbul governor's office said "comprehensive administrative and judicial investigations" had been initiated into Le Mesurier's death.

-The White Helmets confirmed his death on its Facebook page and tweeted its condolences "to the James family."
+The White Helmets confirmed his death on its Facebook page as well as tweeting its condolences "to the James family."

 Who was James Le Mesurier?

+James Le Mesurier's Mayday Rescue launched the Syrian White Helmets, a volunteer rescue group credited with saving thousands of lives in the Syrian civil war

-James Le Mesurier founded not-for-profit Mayday Rescue group which, according to its website "builds emergency response capacity in communities at risk of conflict and natural disaster."
+James Le Mesurier was a former British army officer.
+He was founder of the not-for-profit Mayday Rescue group which, according to its website, "builds emergency response capacity in communities at risk of conflict and natural disaster."

+The group began operations in 2014, and it opened its Istanbul office in 2015 to support its most well-known rescue project, the Syrian White Helmets.

+Le Mesurier received an Order of the British Empire (OBE) from the UK's queen in 2016 for his role in setting up the White Helmets.

 kmm/msh (Reuters/AP)